An electroretinography (ERG) test, also known as an electroretinogram, measures the electrical response of the light-sensitive cells in your eyes.

-These cells are called rods and cones, and form part of the back of the eye known as the retina.
+These cells are known as rods and cones.
+They form part of the back of the eye known as the retina.
 There are around 120 million rods in the human eye and six to seven million cones.

-Your doctor may perform an ERG to determine if you have an inherited or acquired disorder of the retina such as:
+Your doctor may perform an ERG to determine if you have an inherited or acquired disorder of the retina, such as:

-- retinoblastoma: cancer of the retina
+- retinoblastoma, which is a cancer of the retina

-The a wave is a positive wave that originates mainly from your eye’s cornea.
-It represents the initial negative deflection of a flash of light.
-The b wave (positive deflection) follows.
-The plot of the b wave’s amplitude reveals how well your eye reacts to light.
+- The information from the electrodes transfers to a monitor.
+The monitor displays and records the information.
+It appears as a-waves and b-waves.
+The a-wave is a positive wave that originates mainly from your eye’s cornea.
+It represents the initial negative deflection of a flash of light measuring rods and cones.
+The b-wave, or positive deflection, follows.
+The plot of the b-wave’s amplitude reveals how well your eye reacts to light.